dustinpfister/blog_posts/_posts/lodash_uniqueid.md

 ### 2.1 - Basic example using an IIFE

-I just write a self executing function expression and then inside the body of that function expression I have a local num variable, I then return a function that when called will step the num variable, and use that as part of the string that is returned that will be unique each time.
+I just write a [Immediately Invoked Function Expression](/2020/02/04/js-iife), or IIFE for short often, and then inside the body of that function expression I have a local num variable.
+I then return a function from within the body of this IIFE, that when called will step the num variable.
+The current value of this internal closed over num variable with then be used as part of the string that is returned that will be unique each time.

 ```js
 let uniqueId = (function () {